scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

            International Journal of Fluid Power, 2021, Vol. 22 (1), 113–146,
            https://doi.org/10.13052/ijfp1439-9776.2214

 ..
-[L44]   Love AU.
-E, H. *A treatise on the mathematical theory of elasticity*,
+[L13]   Love AEH *A treatise on the mathematical theory of elasticity*,
            Cambridge University Press; 2013,
            ISBN 978-1-1076-1809-1